tims/learnmeahaskell/readme.md

 Labelling algorithms traverse an argumentation graph and partition it into IN, OUT, and UNDECIDED partitions.
 They may also generate multiple partitions depending on their out look on life.

-IN nodes are winning arguments, out nodes are losing nodes and undecided nodes are undecided.
+IN nodes are winning arguments, OUT nodes are losing nodes and UNDECIDED nodes are undecided.

 **Grounded** semantics are skeptical.
 So the grounded labelling algorithm can only generates one labelling.
 It leaves undecided nodes as undecided.